HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-8

-Lungwort is a lovely perennial plant that produces beautiful blue flowers in the spring.
+Lungwort is a lovely perennial plant that produces beautiful blue and pink flowers in spring.
+It also has leaves covered in pretty spots.

 71. Meadow Sage